-The document is divided in three main sections.
-Part I, A Common Vision for the Marine and Coastal Biodiversity of the SAS Region, provides an introduction to the SAS region, presenting the Vision and Mission of the Strategy, and the Rationale for the Regional Strategy.
+Part I, A Common Vision for the Marine and Coastal Biodiversity of the SAS Region, introduces the SAS region, presenting the Vision and Mission of the Strategy, and the Rationale for the Regional Strategy.

 Part II, Marine and Coastal Biodiversity in South Asian Seas; Status, Trends and Threats provides background information on each of the six thematic areas of the Strategy, including key conclusions and recommendations related to the Aichi Targets that are relevant to marine and coastal biodiversity.
-Part III, The Way Forward, provides the Framework for Action of the Strategy, including the main Regional Targets, Action Plan, Communication and Monitoring and Evaluation Strategies, Financing and Partnership possibilities.